arthwang/vsc-prolog/README.md

 Calling out known issues can help limit users opening duplicate issues against your extension.
 ### Formatting doesn't work when there are singleton variables including named underscore-starting singleton variables in the scopes to be formatted.
 ### During debug tracing, prompt for stdin input doesn't display in debug console.
 When the yellow location arrow in editor disappears and the curren goal is a read from stdin, then the tracer is waiting for your input.
 Then in the input box at the bottom of the debug console TYPE a COLON (:) followed by the content of input, that is used to defferiate input with the other function of the input box: expressions for evaluation.
 In the later case, just input valid prolog terms.
+### Syntax highlighting does not support multiline regular expression match, that's choosen by design of Sublime tmlanguage.

 ## Release Notes